fontina-petrakopoulou/fontina-petrakopoulou.github.io/index.md

 I am a Ramón y Cajal Professor (tenure-track) at the Department Thermal and Fluid Engineering of the University Carlos III of Madrid.
 I am also currently leading the research line Water-Energy Nexus of the Department.

 My work focuses on the simulation and optimization of energy conversion processes using thermodynamic, economic and environmental criteria.
 The energy conversion processes I study include, among others, renewable- and fossil-based power plants,biofuel generation processes and zero-emission energy processes (including CO2 capture).

+My **research lines** include:

+A) Simulation and evaluation of novel hybrid and other advanced energy conversion systems (including polygeneration)

+B) Regional renewable energy autonomy for social and environmental benefits

+C) Exergy-based methods for the optimization of energy systems: Application of thermodynamic, economic and environmental analyses for efficiency maximization and costs and environmental impact minimization

+D) The water-energy-climate nexus

+E) Automatization of existing and development of new optimization tools for energy systems